dmetivie/RandomizedQuasiMonteCarlo.jl/README.md

 The purpose is to obtain many independent realizations of `(x₁, ..., xₙ)` by using the functions `shift!`, `scrambling!`, etc.
 The original sequences can be obtained for example via the [QuasiMonteCarlo.jl](https://github.com/SciML/QuasiMonteCarlo.jl) package.

-The scrambling code is inspired from Owen's `R` implementation that can be found [here](https://artowen.su.domains/code/rsobol.R).
+The scrambling codes is inspired from Owen's `R` implementation that can be found [here](https://artowen.su.domains/code/rsobol.R).

 ```julia
 using RandomizedQuasiMonteCarlo
 m = 7